stanford-futuredata/ARES/docs/ares-doc/docs/synth_gen.md

 ## Synth Gen Configuration

 The synth_config dictionary is a configuration object that sets up ARES for generating synthetic queries based on a given dataset.
-To utilize this configuration, first, import the ARES class from the ares module.
+Below is how the synthetic generation configuration style.

 ```python
 from ares import ARES